 What do my employees need to learn?

-What knowledge do they currently have?
+What knowledge do they already have?

 What knowledge do I still need to impart to them?

-With a target group and learning objectives, you can now start planning your employees' learning path.
-Each learner's journey basically has three phases, which can include several steps: preparation, learning phase, and transfer phase.
-For your own learner's journey, you can, of course, include further individual phases as well.
+With a target group and the learning objectives, you can now start planning your employees' learning path.
+Each learner's journey essentially consists of three phases, which may include several steps: preparation, learning phase, and transfer phase.
+For your own learner journey, you can certainly include additional individual phases.

-Possible steps:
+Possible Steps:

 You assess the current learning status of your employees, for example through a short online questionnaire.

-Possible steps:
+Possible Steps:

-The 3 phases of a learning path
+The 3 Phases of a Learning Path

 1. The Preparation Phase

-Possible steps:
+Possible Steps:

 2. The Learning Phase

-Possible steps:
+Possible Steps:

 3. The Transfer Phase

-Possible steps:
+Possible Steps:

 2 Learning Path Examples